Is it Toxic? Veterinary approved toxin checker

 Do NOT induce vomiting unless specifically instructed by a veterinarian.
 Some toxins (like caustic substances or petroleum products) can cause more damage if vomited.
 Our tool provides guidance, but always confirm with a professional before inducing vomiting.

-How accurate is this pet toxin checker?
+How accurate is the Is it Toxic? checker?

 Our AI-powered tool provides triage guidance based on veterinary toxicology databases and Wiley's licensed references.
 It's designed to help you assess urgency, but it is NOT a substitute for professional veterinary care.
 Always consult a veterinarian for confirmed exposures.